I used to worry about money constantly.

 Now it’s time to live in the present moment.

-When you’re mindful, you notice when worry pops up.
+As you do this, you begin to catch worry in the act.
 You notice when your mind starts telling you the same old story about why you must worry.

-Below is a video of mine where I go deeper into how to live in the present moment.
+Below is a video where I go deeper into how to live in the present moment.

 As you take action, life brings you what you need.

 This is the beginning of a new way of relating to money.
-Are you ready for it?
+Are you willing to experiment with this and see how it works?

 All the best,

 P.S.
-If you’d like to take the next step and start living your passion, I invite you to check out my popular book, Find Your Passion: 25 Questions You Must Ask Yourself.
+If you’d like to take the next step and start living your passion, I invite you to check out my popular book, Find Your Passion: 25 Questions You Must Ask Yourself (amazon affiliate link that supports my work. thank you).